The Twelve Caesars: Titus

-Titus was the elder son of Vespasian, and second emperor of the Flavian dynasty.
-As Suetonius writes: "The delight and darling of the human race."
+Titus was the elder son of Vespasian and the second emperor of the Flavian dynasty.
+As Suetonius writes, he was "the delight and darling of the human race".
 Titus was raised in the imperial court, having grown up with Britannicus.
-The two of them were told a prophecy pertaining to their future where Britannicus was told that he would never succeed his father and that Titus would.
-The two were so close that when Britannicus was poisoned, Titus – who was present – tasted it and was nearly killed.
-"When Titus came of age, the beauty and talents that had distinguished him as a child grew even more remarkable."
-Titus was extremely adept at the arts of "war and peace."
+The two of them were told a prophecy about their future: Britannicus was told that he would never succeed his father, but Titus would.
+The two were so close that when Britannicus was poisoned, Titus—who was present—tasted it and was nearly killed.
+"When Titus came of age, the beauty and talents that had distinguished him as a child grew even more remarkable".
+Titus was extremely adept at the arts of "war and peace".
 He made a name for himself as a colonel in Germany and Britain; however, he really flourished as a commander under his father in Judea and when he took over the siege of Jerusalem.
 Titus' near six-month siege of Jerusalem ended with the destruction of Herod's Temple and the expulsion of Jews from Jerusalem.
-The resulting period is known as the Jewish diaspora (roughly from 70 till 1948).
+The resulting period is known as the Jewish diaspora (from c.
+70 to 1948).
 Titus had a love affair with the Jewish queen Berenice, whom he brought briefly to Rome.

 As emperor, he tried to be magnanimous and always heard petitions with an open mind.
-And after going through a day having not granted any favors, he commented that "I have wasted a day."
+After going through a day without granting any favors, he commented, "I have wasted a day".
 During his reign he finished what would be the most enduring reminder of his family: the Flavian Amphitheater.
-His reign was tainted by the eruption of Mount Vesuvius, a great fire in Rome, and one of the worst plagues "that had ever been known."
+His reign was tainted by the eruption of Mount Vesuvius, a great fire in Rome, and one of the worst plagues "that had ever been known".
 These catastrophes did not destroy him.
 Rather, as Suetonius remarks, he rose up like a father caring for his children.
-And although he was deified, his reign was short.
-He died from a fever, having only reigned for "two years, two months and twenty days."
-At the time of his death, he "[drew] back the curtains, gazed up at the sky, and complained bitterly that life was being undeservedly taken from him – since only a single sin lay on his conscience."
+Although he was deified, his reign was short.
+He died from a fever, having only reigned for "two years, two months and twenty days".
+At the time of his death, he "[drew] back the curtains, gazed up at the sky, and complained bitterly that life was being undeservedly taken from him – since only a single sin lay on his conscience".